dylanlan/dylanlan.github.io/_posts/2024-01-04-darkages-bugs.md

 - Make Rucesion a full alternative to Mileth.
 The ability to get perma-banished from Mileth, and still play the game fully
 - Add Altars to other towns?
 Ruc, Piet, Abel, Suomi, Blackstar?
 Oren?
 Medenia??

+### Professions (QoL)
+- Increase the (10) cap on your legend (or make the additional counts non-private)
+- More fun and obvious benefits from increasing profession skills (eg: higher quality tiers? needed for quests?)
+- Allow tailoring / smithing / enhancing / consecrating as many items as possible

 ### Bank Storage (QoL)

 Super painful to use, for multiple reasons: